 9. Previous Research Support.
-If the applicant has received previous research funding (grants, etc.), these should be briefly listed, including the amount of the funding.
+If the applicant is receiving research funding in the current academic year or has received research funding for the previous two academic years from internal university sources or from external corporate, foundation, or governmental sources, these should be briefly listed, including the amount of the funding.
 If any funding requests are pending, these should also be listed.